speeduino/wiki.js/Installing_Firmware.md

 <img src="http://i.imgur.com/iBRSq5t.png" />

+### Older firmware releases

+If required, older firmware releases and details can be found at [Firmware History](Firmware_History "wikilink")

 ### Verifying Firmware

 The firmware is now loaded onto your board and you are now able to move onto [Connecting to TunerStudio](Connecting_to_TunerStudio "wikilink").

-Optionally, you may perform a verification of the firmware by using the Arduino IDE's Serial Monitor.
+Optionally, you may perform a manual verification of the firmware by using the Arduino IDE's Serial Monitor.
 This can be started by selecting 'Serial Monitor' from the Tools menu.

 In the window that appears, enter a capital "S" (no quotes) and press *Enter*.
 The Mega should respond with the year and month of the code version installed (xxxx.xx):